LECTURER IN THE ISCHOOL

 License or certificate:

-Under the general supervision of the director of the Information School (iSchool) teach LIS: 772, Library Services to Children and Young Adults, in an online format during the fall semster of the 2018-2019 academic year.
+Under the general supervision of the Director of the Information School (iSchool), teach LIS 678, Preservation, in a face-to-face format during the spring semester of the 2018-2019 academic year.

 There is a possibility this position can be extended in subsequent semesters to teach one or more of the courses listed on this PVL, or similar courses within the department.
 This position may become renewable if there is a need for an ongoing appointment.

 Click the "Apply Now" button to start the application process.
 In order to be considered for one or more of these positions applicants will be asked to upload a resume or C.V., a cover letter indicating course(s) of interest, and a list of references.
 Be sure to indicate the course number(s) for which you're applying in your cover letter.